 The Peabody Institute falls under the academic umbrella of Johns Hopkins University, an extremely selective private university in Baltimore that has about 6,000 undergraduate students over all its programs.

-Around 270 undergrad and 310 grad students attend the Peabody Conservatory, which means you'll have the chance not only to collaborate with your undergraduate peers but with other students more advanced in their studies (and get a glimpse into what life might be like if you go to grad school for music).
-Peabody offers both Bachelor of Music degrees and performance certificates (a non-academic undergraduate diploma) for undergraduate students.
+Around 735 students attend the Peabody Conservatory, and about half of that number are undergraduate students.
+This means you'll have the chance not only to collaborate with your undergraduate peers but with other students more advanced in their studies (and get a glimpse into what life might be like if you go to grad school for music).
+Peabody offers Bachelor of Music, Bachelor of Fine Arts, and Bachelor of Music Education degrees and performance certificates (a non-academic undergraduate diploma) for undergraduate students.